We can assist you with your most common questions:

-There is no required time-line to establish residency.
-However, you might be asked for proof with one of the following … a driver’s license, state i.d. card, apt. lease, etc.
+There is no required timeline to establish residency.
+However, you might be asked for proof of residency with one of the following: a driver’s license, state i.d. card, voter registration, apartment lease, etc.

 Will my wishes on my advance directive or medical power of attorney serve as requests to pursue DWD?

 No. All requests must be expressed autonomously and directly to your doctor at the time a person qualifies.
 Neither a legal instrument nor another person can do that for you.